secureblue/secureblue.github.io/content/articles/KARGS.md

 {% include alert.html type='caution' content='These may cause issues on some hardware.' %}

-- `efi=disable_early_pci_dma`: Fill IOMMU protection gap by setting the busmaster bit during early boot
+- `efi=disable_early_pci_dma`: Fill IOMMU protection gap by setting the BUSMASTER bit during early boot
 - `debugfs=off`: Disable debugfs to prevent exposure of sensitive kernel information
 - `gather_data_sampling=force`: Mitigate unprivileged speculative access to data by using the microcode mitigation when available, or by disabling AVX on affected systems where the microcode hasn’t been updated to include the mitigation.